We spent a week in San Vito di Cadore and surroundings, hiking, eating and making photographs.

 San Vito di Cadore is a small village straddling the main road between Cortina and Cadore, at around one thousand meters above sea level.
 It is the home of at most a few thousand persons.

-From the 1920s to the 1960s, there was a rail line between the two towns, and the chassé is now a walking and cycling path, mostly separate from the modern road.
-A series of old, very picturesque station buildings still stand along the road.
+There was once, from the 1920s to the 1960s, a rail line between the two towns, and the chaussee is now a walking and cycling path, mostly separate from the modern road.
+There’s a series of old very picturesque station buildings along the road.

 There’s a network of hiking paths heading up the mountain sides, and there are numerous ski facilities.